-A doctor undergoing specialisation training shall be entitled, as of 1 January 2019, to 6 days per year of self-study for attending conferences, scientific courses, in-service courses and other training directly related to the doctor's field of specialisation training, according to the doctor's choice and educational needs.
+As of 1 January 2019, a doctor undergoing specialisation training shall be entitled to six days per year of self-study, allocated for the participation of the to attend conferences, scientific courses, in-service courses and other training directly related to the doctor's field of specialty training, according to the doctor's choice and educational needs.
 Deadline and the way in which the doctor uses the additional days for self-training shall be determined in agreement with the doctor by the head of the specialty through an appropriate shortening of other compulsory elements of the specialty training.
 This shortening may not concern specialty courses, but only the basic internship or the guided internship, while all elements of the specialty training (internships) must be completed and passed.
 The specialty director shall first decide on an appropriate reduction in the duration of the core internship, and only where this is not possible, shall shorten the duration of in-service training accordingly, but the in-service training shall not be shortened by more than half of the duration provided for in the specialisation programme.
 Additional days for selftraining not used in a given year of specialisation shall not be carried over to subsequent years of specialisation training.